 Once you are confident that the problem has been properly located, prepare a benchmark of existing solutions, including their strengths and weaknesses.
 Based on these, you can write down value propositions that should be tested.

 Take a close look at trends and forecasts, not just market trends but also social trends.
 Consider what ecosystem the product will operate in.
 Developments in technology and the state of the economy can be important factors in its success or failure.

 It is also very important to verify the assumptions about the target audience.
 Before you start researching their needs, you need to check if they are the people who will be using your product.
 Many companies started by setting up fundraisers on Kickstarter.
 This allowed you to verify the interest of potential recipients.

 - We often start the process with extensive exploratory research, allowing us to verify hypotheses about target groups and user needs.

 - An indispensable element of the process are workshops with the client.
-We use design thinking techniques which allow to effectively exchange knowledge and map the vision and business assumptions of the product.
+We use UX and design thinking techniques which allow to effectively exchange knowledge and map the vision and business assumptions of the product.